Exploring The Abandoned Pennsylvania Turnpike

 The Sideling Hill Tunnel along the abandoned PA Turnpike.

-Relics of the nation’s first superhighway, now a desolate hiking / biking trail in Bedford and Fulton counties.
+Relics of the nation’s first superhighway, now a hauntingly desolate hiking and biking trail in Bedford and Fulton counties.

 Mermaid graffiti along the Abandoned PA Turnpike in Fulton County.